Updated on September 11th, 2022

 If a hive is not level side-to-side, bees may build wax across multiple frames.
 This cross-combing can make a real mess for a beekeeper.
 Use a hive tool to remove the cross comb as soon as you find it.
 Then try to correct the problem that caused the bees to cross comb.

 Other Uses For A Hive Tool

-Use a hive tool for any other task you see fit: scraping off a bee stinger, hammering in a loose nail, opening a stuck bee smoker, or anything else that works for you.
+Use a hive tool for any other task you see fit: scraping off a bee stinger, hammering in a loose nail, removing a nail, opening a stuck bee smoker, or anything else that works for you.

 Can You Use Other Tools Instead Of A Hive Tool?